+Important: We updated this article in October 2022 with the most current SSA policy and statistical data available.
 People with a serious illness or life-altering injury may have to stop working to recover.
 Whether the issue’s mental or physical, there are a variety of medical reasons that prohibit individuals from full-time employment.
 When this happens, they may qualify for Social Security disability (SSD) benefits.
 Before applying for Social Security disability with the Social Security Administration (SSA), talk to an experienced lawyer.
-We say this because unfortunately, the SSA only approves about 1 in 5 SSD applicants (21%).
+We say this because unfortunately, the SSA only approves about 1 in 5 SSD applicants (20%).
 What’s worse is, only 6% of people filing claims for the first time get approved without a lawyer!
 If you get a Social Security disability denial letter, don’t give up just yet.
 You can go through several different appeals if your Social Security attorney thinks it’s worthwhile.

 How Many Appeal Levels Are There After a Social Security Disability Denial?

 There are four levels of appeals before you must give up or start over.